Oldman10000/happy_dogs_home/README.md

 #### 4. Meet the dogs!

 * Pictures and information profile about our dogs.
-There is scope for expansion on this section - this can link to a further page with all of our dogs included but for now is just a showcase.
+There is scope for expansion on this section - this can link to a further page with all of our dogs included but for now, is just a showcase.

 #### 5. Why Adopt?